 To facilitate this process, the brain is equipped with two types of memory:

 - Short-term or “working” memory retains only important concepts that can be utilised immediately.
 It therefore has a very time-limited storage capacity.

-- Long-term memory then takes over, storing retained information that is not necessary on a day-to-day basis.
+- Long-term memory then takes over, storing retained information that is not necessary accessed on a day-to-day basis.

 We can use mnemonic tools to stimulate the memory, but the “Chunking” method lets us go a step further.

-Chunking: breaking down for better memorisation!
+Chunking: breaking things down for better memorisation!

 The concept of chunking was introduced by psychologist George Miller in 1956.
 He claimed that our brain capacity enabled us to process around seven chunks per concept!
 This learning technique can be found in the habits of professional chess players and top-level athletes.